-After having children, I needed a change in direction and came to realise that the part of my work that I still really enjoyed was mentoring, coaching and supporting people.
-I think the corporate environment gave me a good insight into the financial, work and relationship challenges that can affect us all.
+After having children, I wanted a change in direction and came to realise that the part of my work that I really enjoyed was mentoring, coaching and supporting people.
+The corporate environment gave me a good insight into the financial, work and relationship challenges that can affect us all.
 Retraining as a counsellor felt like a very natural fit and I moved into private practice while studying for the Level 5 Diploma in Psychotherapeutic Counselling.
-I have also worked with Mind as a volunteer and for Rape Crisis which is where I met Caroline.
+I have also worked with Mind and Rape Crisis.

-I joined Langley Training in 2019 and have taught on Level 1 and Level 3 courses.
+I joined Langley Training in 2019 and have taught on Level 1, Level 3 and Level 4 courses.
 This has really reignited my love of life-long learning.
 I enjoy teaching and always gain fresh perspectives and energy for my practice through engaging with my students.

-Sarah is a Counsellor and Psychotherapist who works intergratively.
-Her experience includes counselling for local schools and working with national charities, including Mind and Cruse Bereavement Care.
-She has set up and run a counselling service for a local family centre and been a member of her local Cruse committee, which included assessment and referral as well as organising training for volunteers.
-Sarah currently has her own private practice, works as a school counsellor and has tutored for Langley Training since 2019.
+My experience includes counselling for local schools and working with national charities, including Mind and Cruse Bereavement Care.
+I have set up and run a counselling service for a local family centre, and been a member of Cruse committee, which included assessment and referral as well as organising training for volunteers.
+I currently have a private practice and work as a school counsellor.
+I have tutored for Langley Training since 2019.

 Born and raised around Aylesbury, I first became interested in education when I started volunteering at a local primary school whilst undertaking my A levels.
 At the end of 6th form I moved on to Cambridge to study Education and Chemistry for the next four years.